 An unexpected birth is not the only way in which abortion access might impact educational attainment.
 If a young woman expects that over her lifetime she will have full control over whether to have children, when to do so, and how many to have, this will impact her vision for her future.
 Such expectations may lead her to aspire to a professional career, thereby impacting her decisions (and effort) regarding education.
 If a young woman instead observes the onset or presence of regulations that restrict abortion access (or more concretely, observes family members or friends who are unable to obtain wanted abortions), she will likely expect to have imperfect control over her future fertility outcomes.
-On this way, restrictions on abortion access may impact the educational outcomes of a woman even if she never experiences an unwanted pregnancy.
+Such expectations may likewise affect her aspirations and investments in her education and career.
+In this way, restrictions on abortion access may impact the educational outcomes of a woman even if she never experiences an unwanted pregnancy.

 In order for expectations to act as a significant pathway by which TRAP laws affect educational attainment, it must be true that teens are able to accurately perceive their access to abortion, or at least be aware of restrictions to access.
 We test whether teens perceive differences in abortion access by examining impacts of TRAP laws on teen sexual behavior and contraceptive use.
 We would expect that a reduction in abortion access would reduce sexual activity and/or increase contraceptive use.
-While some studies have found that parental involvement laws and Medicaid
+While some studies have found that parental involvement laws and Medicaid restrictions do not affect adolescent sexual behavior (Sen, 2006; Colman, Dee, and Joyce, 2013; Sabia and Anderson, 2016), others have documented that parental involvement laws do reduce risky sexual behavior among adolescents (Klick and Stratmann, 2008; Meyerhofer, 2020).
+Evidence of such a behavioral response to TRAP laws would (i) indicate that individuals do perceive changes in access and (ii) suggest that the estimates of TRAP laws' impacts on fertility are a lower bound.

-40Anand and Kahn (2022) find that teens' observations of friends' and siblings' fertility is highly salient, even affecting their own sexual behavior.
+$^{41}$ Anand and Kahn (2022) find that teens' observations of friends' and siblings' fertility is highly salient, even affecting their own sexual behavior.

-41As an example in the opposite direction, Steingrimsdottir (2016) documents that increased access to contraception increased the probability of women in the first year of college aspiring to higher-earning, male dominated professions.
+&lt;sup>42As an example in the opposite direction, Steingrimsdottir (2016) documents that increased access to contraception increased the probability of women in the first year of college aspiring to higher-earning, male dominated professions.